ebiggio/wc-bsale/README.md

 ### Main Features

-- **Stock Synchronization**: The plugin has several options to keep the stock levels in sync with Bsale, including manual, scheduled, and real-time stock updates.
+- **Stock synchronization**: The plugin has several options to keep the stock levels in sync with Bsale, including manual, scheduled, and real-time stock updates.
 The real-time updates can be triggered by actions either in the admin area or on the storefront, and can be activated or deactivated according to your needs.

-- **Price Synchronization**: Planned feature.
+- **Price synchronization**: Planned feature.

-- **Invoice Generation**: Planned feature.
+- **Invoice generation**: Planned feature.

 ## Installation

 1. Download the plugin files.
 2. Upload the plugin files to the `/wp-content/plugins/` directory of your WordPress site, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Activate the plugin through the "Plugins" screen in WordPress.
 4. Navigate to the "WooCommerce Bsale" settings page to configure the plugin.

 ## Configuration